mkmcc/ta-hammer/README.md

 this is a surprisingly difficult problem, but i think the genetic algorithm solves it well!

 ## technical details
-really the only interesting detail here is that there's a constraint that pairings must be *valid*; i.e., each couse *must* have a student assigned. so i use a cyclic crossover for the crossover function, and i use a swap for the mutation function. everything else is pretty vanilla, and i haven't yet tweaked any of the parameters!
+really the only interesting detail here is that there's a constraint that pairings must be *valid*; i.e., each course must have a student assigned. so i use a cyclic crossover for the crossover function, and i use a swap for the mutation function. everything else is pretty vanilla, and i haven't yet tweaked any of the parameters!